-Hike from the Bavarian capital of Munich to Venice and traverse the Alps along the way - the “Traumpfad - Dream Path” is an unforgettable journey for long-distance hikers.
-It takes only four weeks to walk from the eastern Alps to the fantastic Adriatic coastline.
-Six stages of the long-distance trail lead through the Tirolean region of Hall-Wattens, taking hikers from Karwendel through the Inntal and Wattental valleys, over Glungezer to the Lizumer Hütte Hut and on to the highest point of the tour, Friesenbergscharte, before stopping by at the Dominikus Hütte Hut and Schlegeis Stausee Reservoir, then over the Italian border.
+From the Bavarian capital of Munich all the way across the Alps to the world-famous lagoon city of Venice - the Venice Dream Path is an unforgettable journey for long-distance hikers.
+It takes only four weeks to walk from the eastern Alps to the Adriatic coastline.
+Six stages of the long-distance trail lead through the Tirolean region of Hall-Wattens, taking hikers from the Karwendel Mountains through the Inn Valley and the Wattental Valley, over the Glungezer mountain to the Lizumer Hütte hut and on to the highest point of the tour, a ridge known as the Friesenbergscharte, before stopping at the Dominikus Hütte hut and Schlegeis reservoir and then crossing the Italian border.
 Along the way, hikers traverse some of the most beautiful sections of the entire trail, whilst enjoying dream-like views of the Tirol’s alpine mountainscape.
 Rustic mountain huts and Alpine Association refuges along the route offer ideal opportunities to take a break and make overnight stays.

 - Wheelchair-accessible Hiking Route